jeyu54217/Notes/Python/File_IO.md

 # SQL DB
 ## Django ORM
 ### Sqlite
-- DBMS as a single file (No adapter)
+- DBMS as a single file (No adapter needed)
 - settings.py
    ```python
     from pathlib import Path